davelunt/Tapirs/README.md

 9. Dry run `snakemake -npr` to identify any issues
 10. Run `snakemake --cores 4` (you can run all available cores with `snakemake --cores`)

-## Configuring the Tapirs workflow
+## Configuring the nanoTapirs workflow

 You should adjust `config/config.yaml` to specify the location of relevant files (reference databases and sequence data to be analysed) and parameters for the analysis (experiment name, sample sheet name, amplicon/primer lengths, analysis methods etc.).
 Defaults are present and are set for the test data set: Hull_test.